backstage/backstage/plugins/jenkins/README.md

 ## EntityJobRunsTable

 - View all builds of a particular job
-- shows average build for successful builds
+- shows average build time for successful builds